-The Sociology Program in the Directorate for Social, Behavioral and Economic Sciences expects to make one award for the next four-year funding cycle, fiscal years 2021-2024, to support the 2022 and 2024 GSS and the U.S. component of the ISSP survey.
-We anticipate an award in the range of \$14 million and at most \$16 million over four years to support two waves of data collection, dissemination activities, and outreach.
-The expected starting date is August 2021.
+The Economics Program in the Directorate of Social, Behavioral, and Economic Sciences (SBE) may make one award to support the collection of the NSF-funded content in the 2021 and 2023 waves of the PSID.
+We anticipate an NSF award of at least \$17 million and at most \$20 million to support two waves of data collection, dissemination activities, and outreach.
+The expected start date is January 1, 2021.